 Don’t forget to say ” thuoc lao” or tobacco rustic.
 For women, betel can initiate varied female conversation, except for men, thuoc lao is expounded to their joyfulness together with the disappointment in their lives.

 Peasants always carry their dieu cay (pipe for smoking while plow the rice fields).

-I do hope that you have gained an in-depth understandings of some traditional custom of Vietnam such as chewing Betel Nuts, Areca Nuts & Smoking tobacco.
+Hanoi Eco Tour do hope that you have gained an in-depth understanding of some traditional custom of Vietnam such as chewing Betel Nuts, Areca Nuts & Smoking tobacco